pflanze/spaceInvaders/HACKING.md

 definition (e.g. `Actor_ObjectInterface`).

-Upcasting (for implementing a procedure/method that works for multiple subclasses) is implemented in a type safe way (for the method user;
-note that both gcc and clang only issue a warning, though, not an error) by taking the type and address of the vtable field instead of the whole struct, and a wrapper macro that hides this, e.g. (not that this only works if the vtable field is always the first field in the struct and the compiler allocates that field at the same address as the struct!):
+Upcasting (for implementing a procedure/method that works for multiple subclasses) is implemented in a type safe way (for the method user) by taking the type and address of the vtable field instead of the whole struct, and a wrapper macro that hides this, e.g. (not that this only works if the vtable field is always the first field in the struct and the compiler allocates that field at the same address as the struct!):

     _OutFile_xclose_and_free(const struct OutFileVTable **_this) {
         struct OutFileInterface *this = (void *)_this;